 If you think that your child may be entitled to Pupil Premium Funding, please contact our school.
 Your child could be entitled to additional finance which will be used to directly benefit their education.

-The main barriers to educational achievement faced by Lound’s Pupil Premium Children include:
+Some of the main barriers to educational achievement faced by Lound’s Pupil Premium Children may include:

 Attendance below our expectations and targets.